Jack Suwinski Preview, Player Props: Pirates vs. Brewers

 Jack Suwinski At The Plate

-- Suwinski has had at least one RBI in 30.8% of his games this year (36 of 117), with more than one RBI 12 times (10.3%).
+- Suwinski has had at least one RBI in 31.4% of his games this season (37 of 118), with two or more RBI 13 times (11.0%).
 He has also accounted for three or more of his team's runs in five contests.

-- He has scored in 41 of 117 games this season, and more than once 8 times.
+- In 35.6% of his games this season, he has scored at least once.
+And he's had eight games with multiple runs (6.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.